July 5, 2026

 With financial strain continuing to affect spending behavior across middle and lower income households, customers are more selective than ever.
 They can't afford to stay loyal to brands that disappoint them.

-This makes the choice between CSAT vs NPS less academic and more urgent.
-You need to know not just if customers are satisfied today, but whether they'll recommend you tomorrow when their friends ask where to spend their limited dollars.
+That makes these metrics urgent rather than academic.
+You need to know whether customers are satisfied today, whether they'll recommend you tomorrow, and whether the experience is easy enough that they'll come back at all when their friends ask where to spend their limited dollars.

 Why CSAT catches problems before they spread